Man vs Beast: Plot

 Viv makes contact with Rhiannon "Jo" Jules, a wealthy animal rights activist who leads AFM off-shoot the Animal Freedom Army (AFA).
 James, Kyle and Tom are invited to participate in an AFA assault on a medical research company by committing an arson attack on a courier depot that makes deliveries to the company.
 The attack goes successfully and James, Kyle, Viv and Tom are recruited to participate in the AFA's kidnapping of celebrity chef Nick Cobb.
-Members of the AFA livestream themselves forcefeeding Cobb sink cleaner, intended as retribution for Cobb's legal team having had bunnies forcefed the same sink cleaner as evidence in a lawsuit.
+Members of the AFA livestream themselves forcefeeding Cobb sink cleaner, intended as retribution for Cobb's legal team having had rabbits forcefed the same sink cleaner as evidence in a lawsuit.
 James escapes from an AFA safehouse, tells the authorities where Cobb is being held, and returns to CHERUB campus.
 Kyle, who is present at Cobb's torture, forces the activists at gunpoint to put Cobb onto a van that he drives to hospital.
 Jo, Tom, Viv and the other AFA members are subsequently arrested while trying to flee their base of operations.

 With the mission over, Zara and Lauren bid farewell to Quinn.
 Lauren, swayed by Quinn, becomes vegetarian.
 As Lauren is not allowed a pet as an active CHERUB agent, Zara and Ewart Asker adopt Meatball.
 Two days later, James, Lauren, Kerry, and Bethany board a flight about to depart to the CHERUB summer hostel in the Mediterranean, joined by Rat and Jake, who passed basic training.
 When Zara boards the plane she is greeted warmly by the cherubs: it is revealed that she has been appointed chairwoman of CHERUB.